-Our annual Undergraduate Research & Engagement Symposium is held during Loyola’s Weekend of Excellence on Saturday, April 13th.
+Our annual Undergraduate Research & Engagement Symposium is held during Loyola’s Weekend of Excellence.
 This is our premier student event of the year, with hundreds of students presenting their research and/or community engagement work.
 Please come out to learn, support, and connect!
-Click here for more information.
+Learn more about the symposium.

 Encourage Your Students to Participate

-We encourage you to invite your students from both the fall and spring semesters to participate in the 2019 Undergraduate Research & Engagement Symposium and/or include the symposium on your syllabi.
-Students who engaged in undergraduate research or community engagement projects through LUROP fellowships, external programs, service-learning experiences, internships, community partnerships, independent study, and academic courses during the 2018-2019 academic year are eligible to participate.
-Registration for the 2019 Undergraduate Research & Engagement Symposium is now open.
-Students can register for the symposium here.
+We encourage you to invite your students from both the fall and spring semesters to participate in the Undergraduate Research & Engagement Symposium and/or include the symposium on your syllabi.
+Students who engaged in undergraduate research or community engagement projects through LUROP fellowships, external programs, service-learning experiences, internships, community partnerships, independent study, and academic courses during the current academic year are eligible to participate.

 We are also available to share this opportunity with your students.
 Please contact us at email@example.com to request a class visit.

 Each year, we are pleased to present a variety of awards that honor undergraduate student scholarship in community engagement and research.
 If you’ve worked with an outstanding undergraduate student or group of students this year, please consider nominating them for an award.
 Each award comes with a $500 prize!
 You can find out more on our awards page.